christian1980nrw/Spotmarket-Switcher/README.md

 ## What This Software Offers

 For those who operate in environments with dynamic electricity prices, particularly in Europe where next-day price fluctuations are commonplace due to energy spot-markets, this software is a valuable asset.
-Popular energy providers like [Tibber](https://www.tibber.com) or [aWATTar](https://www.awattar.com) relay these real-time price levels to end-users, enabling more economical and sustainable energy consumption.
+Popular energy providers like [Tibber referral link](https://tibber.com/de/invite/ojgfbx2e) or [aWATTar](https://www.awattar.com) relay these real-time price levels to end-users, enabling more economical and sustainable energy consumption.

 By integrating this software, you have the opportunity to contribute to the clean energy cause or simply optimize your energy use.
 For instance:
 - **Renewable Priority:** Ensure your energy consumption aligns with renewable energy availability, avoiding non-renewable sources during periods of low sunlight and wind.